BioData-Club/obo-tutorial/docs/using-and-reusing.md

 We've just seen how to find OBO ontologies and terms, and how to assess their quality.
 Now let's put that into practise.

 Starting with data like our [data-before.csv](https://github.com/OHSU-Library/obo-tutorial/blob/master/examples/data-before.csv) spreadsheet, the first step is usually to create a list of all the "local" terms you want to "map" to reference ontology terms.
 You can put this list in a spreadsheet.
-Then I use Ontobee and OntoMaton to find one ontology term for each local term.
-Usually I can find one, with a little work, but sometimes I can't.
-My third step is to decide how to get each term into my application ontology.
-There are four main techniques that I use, each described in the next section:
+Then you can use Ontobee and OntoMaton to find one ontology term for each local term.
+Usually one can be found with a little work, but sometimes not.
+The third step is to decide how to get each term into the application ontology.

-1. if there's just a few terms from the reference ontology, I'll MIREOT them using OntoFox
-2. if I want to use many terms from a small reference ontology, I'll import the whole thing using Protégé
-3. if there are many terms from the reference ontology or the reference ontology has complex logical axioms, but I don't want to import the whole thing, then I'll extract the terms I need using OWLAPI
-4. if there's no reference ontology term, then I'll define the term for my application ontology using QTT or in Protégé

-So those are my three steps:
+So those are the three steps:

 1. make a list of local terms
 2. search for reference ontology terms
 3. decide how to import each term into my application ontology

-This [Google spreadsheet](https://docs.google.com/spreadsheets/d/16_CcUQc5bgAiJn2VALGp537uQzavInd5tyqzTbNvQLI/edit?usp=sharing) shows the list of terms from [data-before.csv](https://github.com/OHSU-Library/obo-tutorial/blob/master/examples/data-before.csv), the reference ontology terms I want to map them too, and the import technique I will use.
+This [Google spreadsheet](https://docs.google.com/spreadsheets/d/16_CcUQc5bgAiJn2VALGp537uQzavInd5tyqzTbNvQLI/edit?usp=sharing) shows the list of terms from [data-before.csv](https://github.com/OHSU-Library/obo-tutorial/blob/master/examples/data-before.csv), the reference ontology terms to map them to, and the import technique to use.
 It also shows how you can use the OntoMaton plugin to make searching easier.

-I've saved a copy of the Google spreadsheet to [terms.csv](https://github.com/OHSU-Library/obo-tutorial/blob/master/examples/terms.csv).
+A copy of the Google spreadsheet can be found in the [terms.csv](https://github.com/OHSU-Library/obo-tutorial/blob/master/examples/terms.csv) file.

 ## Importing Terms